Batornator/holidayextras/README.md

 * Docker is the simplest way to run this API. simply `docker-compose build` then `docker-compose up` and the docker container should spin up a MariaDB instance and populate it with the initial schema, followed by the node instance.
 All installation of dependencies etc. is handled by the building of the images.

+* It's worth noting that the first time you start the docker container it will take a while to populate the database and restart.
+The container will log out`app listening on port 1337` when it is ready.;

 ### Manual installation

 To run manually you will need a number of things.